Symptoms of Spinal Stenosis

 Compassionate Care on Your Path to Wellness

 At California Neurosurgical Institute, we recognize that spinal stenosis can be a source of significant discomfort and limitation, especially for older adults.
-Our experienced team is dedicated to providing cutting-edge surgical solutions and the compassionate, personalized care you deserve.
+Our experienced team of orthopedic specialists in Valencia and Encino is dedicated to providing cutting-edge surgical solutions and the compassionate, personalized care you deserve.
 We take the time to listen to your concerns, answer your questions, and guide you through every step on your path to wellness.
 Our goal is to help you regain your mobility, reduce your pain, and improve your quality of life so you can continue to enjoy the activities and experiences that matter most to you.
+Schedule your consultation today.

 Contact us media